kurtosis-tech/novu-package/README.md

 My Package
 ============
-This is a [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages).
-It doesn't do much now, but it will soon!
+This is a Novu [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages).

 Run this package
 ----------------